Many infections and disorders that cause inflammation can cause chronic meningitis.

 Occasionally, chronic meningitis persists for months or even years, but no organisms are identified, and death does not result.
 This type of meningitis is called chronic idiopathic meningitis.
 Treatment with antifungal drugs or corticosteroids does not help.
 However, some people with chronic idiopathic meningitis eventually recover without treatment.

-The symptoms of subacute or chronic meningitis are similar to those of acute bacterial meningitis, except that they develop more slowly and gradually, usually over weeks rather than days.
+The symptoms of subacute or chronic meningitis are similar to those of acute bacterial meningitis Symptoms Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more , except that they develop more slowly and gradually, usually over weeks rather than days.
 Also, fever is often less severe.
 Symptoms of chronic meningitis may last for years.
 Some people get better for a while, then worsen (relapse).

 Headache, confusion, a stiff neck, and back pain are common.
 People may have difficulty walking.
 Weakness, pins-and-needles sensations, numbness, paralysis of the face, and double vision are also common.
-Paralysis of the face, double vision, and hearing loss develop when meningitis affects the cranial nerves (which go directly from the brain to various parts of the head, neck, and trunk).
+Paralysis of the face, double vision, and hearing loss develop when meningitis affects the cranial nerves Overview of the Cranial Nerves Twelve pairs of nerves—the cranial nerves—lead directly from the brain to various parts of the head, neck, and trunk.
+Some of the cranial nerves are involved in the special senses (such as seeing... read more (which go directly from the brain to various parts of the head, neck, and trunk).

-Meningitis due to the bacteria that cause tuberculosis usually worsens fairly rapidly (over days to weeks) but may develop much more rapidly or gradually.
-It can have serious effects.
+Meningitis due to the bacteria that cause tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more usually worsens fairly rapidly (over days to weeks) but may develop much more rapidly or gradually.
+Tuberculous meningitis can have serious effects.
 Pressure within the skull may increase.
 Blood vessels may become inflamed, sometimes leading to stroke.
 Vision, hearing, facial muscles, and balance may be affected.

-Doctors ask about factors that increase the risk of chronic meningitis, such as a weakened immune system (as may be caused by HIV infection or AIDS) and travel to areas where Lyme disease or certain fungal infections are common.
+Doctors ask about factors that increase the risk of chronic meningitis, such as a weakened immune system Overview of Immunodeficiency Disorders Immunodeficiency disorders involve malfunction of the immune system, resulting in infections that develop and recur more frequently, are more severe, and last longer than usual.
+Immunodeficiency... read more (as may be caused by HIV infection or AIDS) and travel to areas where Lyme disease or certain fungal infections are common.
 Doctors also ask about and look for symptoms that may suggest a cause.

 The cerebrospinal fluid is sent to a laboratory to be examined and analyzed.
+In people with meningitis, the number of white blood cells in cerebrospinal fluid is higher than normal.
 The results can usually enable doctors to distinguish between chronic and acute meningitis.
-In chronic meningitis, the number of white blood cells in cerebrospinal fluid is higher than normal but is usually lower than that in acute bacterial meningitis.
-Also, the type of white cells that are most common is usually different.
 Some infectious organisms that cause chronic meningitis, such as the fungus Cryptococcus neoformans, are visible under a microscope, but many, such as the bacteria that cause tuberculosis, are difficult to detect.

 Other tests on cerebrospinal fluid are done, depending on which disorders are suspected.
 For example, the fluid may be analyzed for cancer cells if cancer is suspected.